 3. Reach Girls.

 Contact your company’s employee engagement coordinator or K-12 outreach group to see if they have relationships with local groups.
-If no pre-existing relationships exist, the National Girls Collaborative Project provides a directory of girl-serving STEM organanizations.
+If no pre-existing relationships exist, consider contacting local Girl Scouts, 4-H clubs and schools.
+Also check out this step-by-step guide to setting up a school visit.

 4. Select Activities.